 Effects of OC?
 OC affects the skin, face, eyes, and respiratory system and is usually immediately debilitating.
 This court-defensible deterrent is reliable and has no long-term harmful effects on the recipient.
 OC is widely accepted as a safe control option for human service personnel.

-The OCAT® program is designed for human service professionals who deal with conflict or potential violence.
-This includes corporations, law enforcement organizations, security companies, academic institutions, healthcare facilities, military, and federal agencies.
+The OCAT® program is designed for public safety officers who deal with conflict or potential violence.
+This includes corporate security, federal, state and local law enforcement organizations, contract security companies, academic or healthcare law-enforcement and security, corrections, military police, probation and parole, bail enforcement, and executive protection.
 More than 8,000 OCAT® instructors have been trained worldwide.

 Through a combination of Practical Exercises and Classroom instruction you will learn how to: